Please use the menu below to navigate the article sections:

 Accounts can be migrated between organizations.

-You must have root or IAM access to both the member and master accounts.
+You must have root or IAM access to both the member and management accounts.

 Use the AWS Organizations console for just a few accounts.